Clumio raises $51M to bring enterprise backup into the 21st century – TechCrunch

 Creating backups for massive enterprise deployments may feel like a solved problem, but for the most part, we’re still talking about complex hardware and software setups.
 Clumio, which is coming out of stealth today, wants to modernize enterprise data protection by eliminating the on-premise hardware in favor of a flexible, SaaS-style cloud-based backup solution.

 For the first time, Clumio also today announced that it has raised a total of $51 million in a Series A and B round since it was founded in 2017.
-The $11 million Series A round closed in October 2017 and the Series B round in November 2018, Clumio founder Poojan Kumar told me.
+The $11 million Series A round closed in October 2017 and the Series B round in November 2018, Clumio founder and CEO Poojan Kumar told me.
 Kumar’s previous company, storage startup PernixData, was acquired by Nutanix in 2016.
 It doesn’t look like the investors made their money back, though.

 Clumio is backed by investors like Sutter Hill Ventures, which led the Series A, and Index Ventures, which drove the Series B together with Sutter Hill.
 Other individual investors include Mark Leslie, founder of Veritas Technologies, and John Thompson, chairman of the board at Microsoft .